jenkinsci/subversion-plugin/docs/kerberos-auth.md

     > kinit -t C:\Jenkins\etc\JenkinsAccount.keytab JenkinsAccount@DOMAIN.ORG
     New ticket is stored in cache file C:\Users\Jenkins\krb5cc_Jenkins

+A test with a native client is not possible!

 # Setup of the Java Kerberos configuration file